Food as Medicine

 I take a small number of one-on-one clients.

 This is for women with stakes, standards, and a 3pm that keeps betraying them.
-Executives, founders, creatives.
-Mothers who are running households the way they used to run teams.
-And running on fumes.
+Founders, creatives, executives, and mothers who are running households the way they used to run teams… and running on fumes.

 We identify where you’re hemorrhaging capacity.
 We install a rhythm your nervous system can count on.
 We clear the blocks that keep you grinding instead of building.